What is Secondhand Sunday?

 How does Secondhand Sunday work?

-The last Sunday of April and September, you simply place any unwanted but still usable items at the curb in front of your home by 9am.
+The last Sunday of April and September, you simply place any unwanted but still usable items in front of your home by 9am.
 Please contact us so that we can send you a Secondhand Sunday sign to place beside your items.
 Once your items are on your property, that's the big job done!
 You're welcome to take a walk through the area and see what else is out there - maybe you'll meet some of your neighbours or even find some new-to-you treasures.

 Does Secondhand Sunday partner with any local charitable organizations?

 We do our best to!
 For the Spring 2016 event, we reached out to The Stop Community Food Centre, Wychwood Open Door, Na-Me-Res, St. Clair West Services for Seniors, and YWCA Arise Shelter for Women.
 On Secondhand Sunday, our volunteers were looking for specific items as requested by these organizations.
 For the 2018 Fall event, we are encouraging lead volunteers in various communities to organize pickup and delivery to local organizations in need.

 Where does Secondhand Sunday take place?